Attorneys with Experience Defending Organized Retail Fraud Charges

 Organized Retail Fraud in Michigan

-In January 2013, Governor Rick Snyder signed legislation establishing the Organized Retail Crime Act to protect consumers by cracking down on the increasing prevalence of retail fraud.
+Michigan established the Organized Retail Crime Act in 2013 to protect consumers by cracking down on the increasing prevalence of retail fraud.
 Organized Retail Fraud is a felony offense, regardless of the value of the merchandise allegedly stolen.

-The possible maximum sentence for Organized Retail Fraud is up to 5 years in prison, five years of probation, and a fine of $5,000.00.
+The possible maximum sentence for Organized Retail Fraud is up to five (5) years in prison, three (3) years of probation, and a fine of $5,000.00.
+Probation may include monthly or weekly meetings with a probation officer, a tether, prohibited use of alcohol and controlled substances, therapy, crime-prevention classes, community service, and more.

 Aiding and Abetting, Accessory, RICO, Conspiracy